 At one time, several Atlantic City casinos took horse bets, but in 2014, with the lone exception of the Borgata, they all closed.
 As of this writing, Borgata is still the only place in town taking horse bets.

 Lots of time to cash your winning tickets

 If you’re in town for the race or sporting event you bet on and you’re a winner, great.
 As soon as the results are official, you can cash your ticket!
 Otherwise, no worries.
 You have up to six months to collect your winnings.

 There is very little not to like at this sports betting facility.
 In fact, anyone visiting should be thrilled with all it has to offer.
-But I would be remiss not to mention two ways it can be better.
+But I would be remiss not to mention several ways it can be better.

 One thing that is completely missing but definitely needed is food.
 Particularly if one is going to spend the better part of the afternoon or evening betting and watching sports, and probably downing a few beers, too, food is a must.

 Initially the most convenient option was the Marketplace, which is close by, but still entails leaving the sports betting area and going downstairs.
 Now you have a closer spot to get food in Moneyline next door.
 You can either eat there or order the food to take back to the Race & Sports Book.
 But even so, being able to purchase not just drinks, but food right on the premises, too, would be a big improvement.

 Perhaps the Race & Sports Book could offer a streamlined version of the Moneyline menu.
 However, for this setting, I think a simpler menu (hot dogs, burgers, etc.), with all items costing less than $10, would be a better idea.